circuit elements pinoutFeatured

 Circuit Breaker IC Does Just That and Much More

-Like the IC eFuse, which adds functions and features to a classic passive overcurrent and safety device, the LTC4249 does the same for the venerable electromagnetic or thermal circuit breaker.
-The traditional circuit breaker, also known as a resettable overcurrent cutoff device, has been around since the 1920s and is well-known for its consistent and reliable function as well as a simple schematic representation (Fig. 1).
-Whether the breaker is designed to activate in response to a current overload identified by thermal or electromagnetic circumstances (both are employed), the design goal and subsequent implementation are laser-focused on performing one thing well.
-(Of fact, circuit breakers and fuses aren’t the only circuits and overcurrent protection devices, but that’s another subject.)
+Much like the IC eFuse, which introduces additional functions and features to a traditional passive overcurrent and safety device, the LTC4249 does a similar enhancement for the time-honored electromagnetic or thermal circuit breaker.
+The classic circuit breaker, also known as a resettable overcurrent cutoff device, has been in existence since the 1920s and is renowned for its consistent and dependable performance, as well as its uncomplicated schematic representation (as seen in Figure 1).
+Whether the breaker is designed to trigger due to a current overload detected through thermal or electromagnetic means (both methods are employed), the primary objective and subsequent execution are meticulously centered on excelling in a singular task.
+(It’s worth noting that circuit breakers and fuses are not the sole types of circuits and overcurrent protection devices, but that’s a topic for another discussion.)

 Tags